sayanghosh75/tf-yaml-integral/README.md

 aws-secrets.yml: API Keys and Secrets for accessing AWS

+Uncomment the correct ssh user and key for IBM Cloud or AWS

 IMPORTANT: While the above files are provided as examples, it is essential to encrypt these files using 'ansible-vault'

 Execution: